-1. When a deficiency in performance or violation of program rules and regulations is noted, the student shall be given a verbal or a written warning which will be documented on the Advisory form.

-2. If the student is placed on probation, a written notification will be given to the student.
-VA will be notified if a student is on probation longer than two semesters.

-3. Maximum length of probationary period is 18 days for the Nurse Aide Training Program and 12 months for the Practical Nurse Education Program months.

-4. The Program Director reserves the right to place a student on immediate probation.
+- 1. When a deficiency in performance or violation of program rules and regulations is noted, the student shall be given a verbal or a written warning which will be documented on the Advisory form - 2.
+If the student is placed on probation, a written notification will be given to the student.
+When applicable, VA will be notified if a student is on probation longer than two semesters. - 3.
+Maximum length of probationary period is twelve (12) months. - 4.
+The program Director reserves the right to place a student on immediate probation.